In and around Punta de Mita, we are fortunate to have fairly consistent waist-to-shoulder high waves throughout the year, on perfect point breaks.

 In the event that it is flat, take a boat trip to the Marietta Islands for some snorkeling, bird watching and for a chance to spot humpback whales (between December and March).

-Contact our concierge, Patty, who can set you up with a trip to some of the best waves in the area.
-Or, if you’re new to surfing, she can arrange lessons to get you started.
-You can reach her at email@example.com or +(52) 1 322 245 1673.
+Contact our concierge guide who can set you up with a trip to some of the best waves in the area.
+Or, if you’re new to surfing, they can arrange lessons to get you started.
+You can reach them at email@example.com.

 The waves are waiting for you.
 Pack up your board, your board shorts or bikini (and maybe a wetsuit top for winter), and come on a surfing adventure here in Punta de Mita.
 You might just score the best ride of your life!